Daiwa Foundation Art Prize

 Two Daiwa Foundation Art Prizes have been awarded so far – to Marcus Coates in 2009 and to Haroon Mirza in 2012.

-June 2015: three short-listed artists will exhibit at the Daiwa Foundation Japan House Gallery, London; the winner will be announced at the exhibition opening
+June 2015: Short-listed exhibition at the Daiwa Foundation Japan House Gallery, London

 Daiwa Foundation Art Prize 2012 Winner - Haroon Mirza